fauzan1892/datatables-serverside-ci3/readme.rst

 ###################
-Datatable Server Side With CodeIgniter load page with jQuery
+Datatable Serverside With CodeIgniter / jQuery Load Page
 ###################

 CodeIgniter is an Application Development Framework - a toolkit - for people